How to Clean Stainless Steel Sink Stains

+As you can see from the photo above, my stainless steel sink has some pretty visible stains (it looks worse in person too).
 This is pretty typical for my sink, minus all of the dirty dishes.
-I had to clean mounds of dirty dishes before I could get a decent picture. 😉 Not too bad, but there’s definitely some visible grime.
-Looks worse in person too.
+I had to clean mounds of dirty dishes before I could get a decent picture. 😉

 - Rinse the sink with water.

 - Grab a lemon or lime and cut it in half.

 - Pour some baking soda into a dish, about a 1/4 cup should do it.